neicnordic/sensitive-data-archive/charts/sda-svc/README.md

 Unless the same queries are being executed manually by a database administrator a `Basic authentication Secret` containing the credentials to perform the upgrade needs to be created.

+### To 3.0.0

+This version adds a Job that cleans up the submission file paths in the database.
+Ensure that there is no ongoing work by either scaling down all deplpoyments to zero or uninstalling the chart before upgrade.
+Unless the same query is being exiecuted manually by a database adminitstrator a `Basic authentication Secret` containg the credentials to perform the upgrade needs to be created as well.

 ### Configuration

 The following table lists the configurable parameters of the `sda-svc` chart and their default values.